The Management and Administration staff provide the strategic leadership and operational management for Child Trends.

 You can search our DataBank by topic and by the stages of children’s lives to examine trends and statistics measuring child well-being.

 Child Trends’ education research focuses on how children and youth can flourish in school.
-We examine supportive characteristics of the individual, the school, and the family to improve student outcomes and prevent drop out.
-Areas of research expertise include: non-academic competencies; college and workplace readiness; school climate; family strengths and involvement in education; character education; social and emotional learning; dropout prevention and recovery; charter schools and other school choice initiatives; place-based initiatives to improve educational outcomes; afterschool and summer learning; and educator effectiveness.
-We also offer technical assistance, including assistance with survey and measure development, synthesizing research, data analysis, policy analysis, program evaluation, reviews of best practices and initiatives to identify what works and what doesn’t.
+We examine supportive characteristics of the individual, the school, and the family to improve student outcomes .
+Areas of research expertise include: social and emotional learning and non-academic competencies; college and workplace readiness; school climate and discipline; bullying; integrated student services; charter schools; family strengths and involvement in education; international comparisons; character education; dropout prevention and recovery; and afterschool and summer learning.
+We offer technical assistance, including survey, measure, and indicator development, research syntheses, data and policy analysis, program evaluation, and reviews of best practices to identify what works and what doesn’t.

-Child Trends researchers study the health of children and adolescents.
-Our staff conduct literature reviews, provide training and technical assistance and analyze datasets.
+Child Trends researchers study the physical and mental health of children and adolescents.
+Our staff conduct literature reviews, provide training and technical assistance and analyze datasets pertaining to health and access to health care.
 Our research informs program providers and policymakers developing strategies for addressing the health needs of children.